-Identification Card (Sponsor or Spouse) Proof of Child Eligibility (i.e. Legal Guardianship papers, Child Military ID Card, or Tricare card or DEERS printout from Soldier's AKO, or copy of child's birth certificate.)

-Immunization Record or transcriptio n (birth-5 years and school age children who are not enrolled in a local DoDEA school, i.e. homeschooled, enrolled in a private school).
-Proof of Income : (i.e. Leave and Earning Statements/Pay Vouchers or proof of fulltime/partime school enrollment) Required for all households enrolling in CDC/FCC full/part time care, part day care, before or after school, and MST before schools and camps.
-Health Assessment/Sports Physical Statement or Well Baby Check Up (due within 30 days of registration) Local Emergency_and Child Release Designee (minimum of two ) Family Care Plan (Dual/Single Military Only due within 30 days or enrollment and updated annually)
+- Identification Card (Sponsor or Spouse) - □ Proof of Child Eligibility (i.e. Legal Guardianship papers, Child Military ID Card, or Tricare card or DEERS printout from Soldier's AKO, or copy of child's birth certificate). - □ Immunization Record or transcription (birth-5 years and school age children who are not enrolled in a local DoDEA school, i.e. homeschooled, enrolled in a private school). - Proof of Income: (i.e. Leave and Earning Statements/Pay Vouchers or proof of fulltime/part time school enrollment) Required for all households enrolling in CDC/FCC full/part time care, part day care, before or after school, and MST before schools and camps. - Health Assessment/Sports Physical Statement or Well Baby Check Up (due within 30 days of registration). - Local Emergency and Child Release Designee (minimum of two). - Family Care Plan (Dual/Single Military Only due within 30 days of enrollment into a care program and updated annually).